aarondroidbryce/Gentzen/README.md

 # peano-arithmetic-consistency
-Coq implementation of Gentzen's 1936 proof of the consistency of Peano Arithmetic (PA).
+Coq implementation of a consistency proof of the consistency of Peano Arithmetic (PA), using Primitive Recursive Arithmetic and the well-foundedness of all ordinals below Epsilon_0.